Frequently asked questions

 There are many stereotypes - girls are sweeter, more gentle, less active, more shy.
 Boys are braver, bigger, stronger, outgoing.
 It is all nonsense :) I met hyperactive and bossy bitches and very gentle and shy males.
 The character of the animal is very individual, depends on genes, upbringing, socialisation, and many other factors, not solely on the sex.

 Do English Setters have health problems?

 It is a generally healthy breed, created to run effortlessly for several hours in search for birds.
 English Setters rarely catch a cold and are quite "weather proof".
-However, similarly to all breeds, English Setters do have some genetic predisposition for:
+However, according to the current scientific research, English Setters do have some genetic predisposition for:

 Do English Setters shed a lot?